needle-tools/needle-engine-support/documentation/scripting.md

 @[code](@code/component-prefab.ts)

 AssetReferences are cached by URI, so if you reference the same exported glTF/Prefab in multiple components/scripts it will only be loaded once and then re-used.

-## For Unity Devs
-If you are a Unity dev and want to learn more about typescript and Needle Engine you can also learn more in [Needle Engine for Unity developers](./getting-started/for-unity-developers) 😊